Shopping Complex with NPX paging

 This design giude shows how the Tesira NPX paging station can be used to quickly and easily create a paging system for a shopping complex or similar facility.
 This article will discuss how to implement a paging system comprised of live as well as recorded announcements, scheduling of recorded announcements and network connectivity.
 Expansion to this core design can be achieved by adding devices from the Tesira family.
 Supplemental features in this sort of venue may include Bluetooth audio connectivity, video distribution, wall controllers, GPIO and such items.
 The Tesira product family features all these options and the full catalog can be found here.

-The design is based on a small shopping complex with features a supermarket with loading bay, a food court, retail stores, a car park, administration and a security office.
-These will be used as our paging areas and for background music.
+This design is based on a small shopping complex.
+This complex features a supermarket with loading bay, a food court, retail stores, a car park, administration and a security office.
+These will be used as our paging areas, and for background music.

-Each zone will need to page an area individually as well as collectively at times (i.e. paging to a group of zones).
+Each zone is required to page to an area individually as well as collectively at times (i.e. paging to a group of zones).
 Some areas should not have the ability to page others.
 The areas the NPX paging devices are located are the Security office, the Administration and the Supermarket.

 The page codes available to each station are as follows:

-For the other spaces, the Tesira AMP-450P is well suited with its small form factor, plenum rating and audio and power supplied by a single Ethernet cable.
+For the other spaces, the Tesira AMP-450P is well suited with its small form factor, plenum rating and audio and power supplied via a single Ethernet cable.

 |1 - TesiraFORTE AVB AI||12 line level inputs; 8 mic/line level outputs AVB DSP|